insooth/insooth.github.io/heterogeneous-swap.md

 view_as<std::int16_t, 2> v{s.data(), s.length()};
 ```

 By means of `view_as` we can re-interpret the data, and skip selected values in the passed memory region.
-We are suffering from absence of standard iterator interface, but it is an open point for further improvements.
+Currently, we are suffering from absence of standard iterator interface, but it is an open point for further improvements.

 Live code is available [on Coliru](http://coliru.stacked-crooked.com/a/08eec2a03ad34417).